Durham v Warwickshire: Hosts collapse after Barker heroics

 Warwickshire 472 beat Durham 171 & 113 by an innings and 188 runs

-Durham suffered their fifth-worst defeat ever in the Championship as lost to Warwickshire by an innings and 188 runs at Chester-le-Street.
+Durham suffered their fifth-worst defeat ever in the Championship as they lost to Warwickshire by an innings and 188 runs at Chester-le-Street.

 After briefly rebuilding, Durham lost eight for 38 as they were out for 113.